 Some of the many exceptional academic opportunities available within the University are listed below.

-Ampersand Society is a community of learners comprised of high-achieving students in the College of Arts & Sciences; a cohort of 26 students is selected each spring from among first-year students who are invited to apply.
+Ampersand Society is a community of learners comprised of high-achieving students in the College of Arts & Sciences; a small cohort of students is selected each spring from among first-year students who are invited to apply.
 Members receive close, intentional mentoring by faculty and administrators throughout their undergraduate educations and are chosen for their academic excellence, remarkable potential, and commitment to the life of the mind as a means to pursue a life of purpose.
 Students must have and maintain a minimum 3.7 GPA.

 Each cohort of Ampersand Society meets monthly during the first three years of students’ studies at Baylor; members enjoy the fellowship of Ampersand dinners and benefit from the knowledge and guidance of guest speakers, panel presentations, and discussion groups led by professors, administrators, and members of other Ampersand cohorts.
 In addition, faculty mentors from SPARK (Scholarship Programs, Awards, Research, & Knowledge) provide resources, guidance, and one-on-one mentoring to facilitate members’ maximizing their undergraduate educations through research, fellowships, study abroad, and community engagement.